I beg to move,

 My Westminster Hall debate was on the UK Government’s response to the UN climate change conference in Katowice, and it was well attended by Members here today, but I was baffled by the lack of an oral statement from the Secretary of State on what was achieved at COP last year.
 That is even more perplexing when we think that it was the first UN climate change conference since the release of the deeply worrying IPCC report, which, as we all know, was hugely stark.

-One of the iconic images from the conference was that of the teenager speaking out on behalf of her generation, imploring more action.
+One of the iconic images from the conference was that of the teenager speaking out on behalf of her generation, plending for more action.
 It is our children who will bear the brunt of our lack of action.
 I am really pleased that the climate strike from just a couple of weeks ago has spread to more than 14 countries worldwide.
 I am proud to have supported that strike in Cardiff the other week, supporting our young people in having that voice and being with my 15-year-old daughter there, and I am proud that she wanted to have that voice.

 In the decade since COP 15 in Copenhagen, there has been an unwritten agreement between countries and Governments that we must pursue climate action, but only in so far as it does not jeopardise our neoliberal economic model or damage any incumbent interests.
 Despite its success, the Paris agreement did not fundamentally change the situation.
-It was non-ambitious and non-binding enough to get signed, but I am pleased that it did send a signal to the world that we have to have a very clear trajectory about going towards a zero-carbon economy.
+It was non-ambitious and non-binding enough to get signed, but I am pleased that it did send a signal to the world that we have to have a very clear trajectory towards a zero-carbon economy.

 As I speak, the UK is currently on course to miss its carbon reduction targets and the legally binding 15% renewable target by 2020.
 It has sold off the Green Investment Bank and scrapped the Department of Energy and Climate Change, and it must take much more action to meet those targets.
 If we crash out of the EU with no deal—I am pleased to see that the Minister has done what she can to try to prevent that—our environmental record will be even worse, with just a race to the bottom and the loss of EU environmental legislation, which covers roughly half the UK’s emissions reductions targets.